GabrielReisR/website_grr/content/about/main/index.md

 intro: |
   I'm a 24-year old Brazilian interested in psychometrics that's been involved in academia for about 6 years.
-Currently I'm a MSc Student in Psychology looking toupdate and help the psychology field in developing and revising psychological methods.
+Currently I'm a MSc Student in Psychology looking to update and help the psychology field in developing and revising psychological methods.
 Moreover, I'm an advocate for open science and enjoy sharing what I learn.
 Also, lately I've been interested in network psychometrics.